 Getting a wax should never have been gender-specific, but unfortunately it has been for a long time.
 Now, as the world opens up, men can reap the benefits of longer-lasting hair removal, even in the pubic region.
 So if you're a man new to the world of "Brazilian" waxing, and a little hesitant, allow us to brief you on the process.

 Some men who shave their pubic regions are now opting to avoid the itchy "five o'clock shadow" that develops down there, and going for a longer-lasting, smoother solution.
-People who often bear it . all, like swimmers and body-builders, tend to get all of their body hair removed, in particular before competition.
+People who often bare it all—like swimmers and body-builders—tend to get all of their body hair removed, especially before competition.
 But really, some guys just dislike their body hair, and want the same treatment.

 If it's your first time getting a professional wax, you should know a few things before showing up.
 Obviously, the most important thing is that you're freshly showered—as the wax will likely take more to the grime on your body than it will the actual hair.
 However, skip on any kind of lotion, as you'll get better results when your skin is less oily.
 Note that clean doesn't mean freshly shaven: your hair should be at least 1/4 of an inch long, which makes it long enough to lie flat on your skin.
 Don't shave your pubic area for at least two weeks before your appointment, in order to ensure that your hair is long enough.